nicholas-ooi/battle_of_favourites/README.md

 }
 ```

-All in all, these explaination should be able to sum up how data is interacted and its relationship are forged across the various files.
+All in all, these explaination should be able to sum up how data is interacted and its relationship are forged across the various files via svelte.
 On a personal note, have to say its a beautiful piece of art of how sveltekit attempts to simplify full-stack development yet keeping it flexible.
 They might violate some software principles, but forward-thinking is all about breaking these principles and re-defining a new and better one.